mwolson/emacs-shared/doc/install.md

 You'll need to [install cmake](https://cmake.org/) in order to support fast execution of Magit.
 On Mac, install the `cmake` package from homebrew.
 For Windows, we've already done this for Windows in the `Install MSYS2` section.

+## Install fd

+[fd](https://github.com/sharkdp/fd/releases) is helpful for reducing time for projectile project management in some cases.
+On Mac, install the `fd` package from homebrew.
+For Windows, download the `x86_64-msvc` package from the latest release on the GitHub page and copy the binaries to the `c:\msys64\usr\bin` folder.

 ## Install ripgrep

 [ripgrep](https://github.com/BurntSushi/ripgrep) is the fastest project search command available.
 On Mac, install the `ripgrep` package from homebrew.
 For Windows, we've already done this for Windows in the `Install MSYS2` section.